 Read on to improve your chances of economic survival and avoid the “gravity of debt” by going over these insightful stats and facts!

-- There are some 180 million credit card holders in the US.
+- There are 511.4 million credit card accounts in the US.

 Credit Card Usage Statistics by Country